toma-vlad/electrodynamic-simulations/README.md

 ## Plots

 In order to facilitate pretty graphics, trial and error lead to a solution utilizing [Serialization.jl](https://github.com/JuliaLang/julia/tree/master/stdlib/Serialization).
-This way, all plot objects will be saved as is and can be reloaded and modified using the usual [Plots.jl](https://github.com/JuliaPlots/Plots.jl).
+This way, all plot objects will be saved, grouped in `plot_data` lists for each `sim_name` and saved as is in binary form (without file ending).
 ```
 serialize("$(sim_name)", plot_data)
 ```

-Just use
+They can then be reloaded and modified using the usual [Plots.jl](https://github.com/JuliaPlots/Plots.jl), just use
 ```
 myplots = deserialize("name")
 ```